-Many people have heard of the Affordable Care Act (ACA), also known as Obamacare.
-However, understanding exactly what it can do for you and your family and how to take advantage of it during the Open Enrollment Period from Nov 1-Dec 15 can save you money.
+Many people have heard of the Affordable Care Act (ACA), known sometimes as the Obamacare Open Enrollment Period.
+However, understanding exactly what it can do for you and your family and how to take advantage of it during the from Nov 1-Dec 15 can save you money.
 Here is our guide to the ACA and how to take advantage of it this open enrollment for 2021:

 What is the Affordable Care Act?